liveahero-wiki/liveahero-wiki.github.io/guide/shop.md

 Items can be exchanged using {% include item.html id=35 %} or {% include item.html id=1 %}.
 Selected items might have a restrictions on the amount of quantity purchased.
 Currently, items are either restocked monthly or purchasable only once per account.

 {% include shop-table.html id=1 %}

-## Buying Record Cubes

-Record Cubes can be obtained by exchanging Hero's Memories or Sidekick's Mind.

-## Exchanging Record Cubes

-The items available can be used on the hero/ sidekick during the time of rolling